-We found out after making the drawings for the openings on the ceiling that we couldn't install one of the lights on that position because of the joists being way to close!
+We found out after making the drawings for the openings on the ceiling that we couldn't install one of the lights in that position because of the joists being way to close.
 That made us change the position of the other lights, since they all had to be aligned.

-Changing the light fixtures above the island and kitchen table was not that big problem.
-Moving the pendant light meant we had to go thorough ceiling joists again!
-A lot of repair to the Sheetrock afterwords!
+Changing the light fixtures above the island and kitchen table was not that big of a problem.
+Moving the pendant light meant we had to go thorough ceiling joists again. :/ A lot of repair to the Sheetrock afterwords.

-This next link is a DIY Network video with Amy Matthews on how to make that kind of repairs.
+This next link is a DIY Network video with Amy Matthews on how to make that kind of repair.

 By Home Style Choices

 We did it!
-We kept within our budget because we did it ourselves!
-It wasn't that easy, but for sure it's something you can diy if you gather the right information and put some elbow grease!
+We stayed within budget because we did it ourselves.
+It wasn't that easy, but for sure it's something you can DIY if you gather the right information and put some elbow grease.

 The best part is the end result and the experience you gained while going through it all.